Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 Kong ships two declarative backup tools: [decK](/deck/) and the [Kong CLI](/gateway/{{page.kong_version}}/reference/cli/), which support managing {{site.base_gateway}} entities in the declarative format.

 * For **database-backed deployments** (traditional and hybrid mode), backups taken with either of these tools serve as an extra safeguard layer.
-If the database backup or restore corrupts the database, you can fall back to declarative files for restoring data.
+If the database-native backup or restore corrupts the database, you can fall back to declarative files for restoring data.

     Both tools require the database to be ready for data export and import.
 To import or export data using these tools, ensure the user and password are initialized, and the database is bootstrapped.

-* For **DB-less deployments**, the Kong CLI is the only backup and restore tool available. decK is not supported, as it requires the Admin API to function.
+* For **DB-less deployments**, no special tools are needed, so there is no declarative tool support.
+Back up your declarative files manually.

 decK is generally more powerful than the Kong CLI.
 It has more features, invalidates the cache automatically, and fetches entities from the database instead of the LRU cache.
 Additionally, it overwrites entities instead of patching, so that the database has the exact copy of the config that you provide.